 Wolters Kluwer Legal & Regulatory is also a global sponsor of the 2019 Global Legal Hackathon (GLH2019), with LR employees around the world participating and supporting the innovation event as hosts, mentors, judges, and participants.
 GLH2019 brings together representatives from law firms, corporations, non-profit associations, universities, tech innovators, and others, to create rapid development of tech solutions to advance the legal industry, and improve the practice of law and access to legal services.
 The initiative encourages innovators in the legal world to work in a dynamic and decentralized way on opportunities and challenges across the legal industry.

 The reckoning for big companies and their culture of innovation is upon us.
-Our organization’s success in transforming and innovating solutions that protect the public’s health, prosperity, safety, and legal rights is the result of a culture of innovation among our employees.
-Today, our innovation in user experiences and workflows allows 8 to 10 percent of our company’s annual revenues to be invested in new or enhanced products.
-Innovation contests require happy and creative employees.
-Formalizing innovation pipelines, interdisciplinary teams and co-creating the prototypes in collaboration with customers – these are all factors that contribute to successful employee-led innovation.
+Our organization’s success in transforming and innovating solutions that protect the public’s health, prosperity, safety, and legal rights is the result of nurturing and growing our innovation processes.
+We have learned that formalizing innovation pipelines, creating interdisciplinary teams, and co-creating prototypes with customers, are all factors that lead to sustainable results in internal innovation contests.
+Today, our solutions in user experiences and workflows allow us to reinvest 8 to 10 percent of annual revenues in new or enhanced products.